anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - For each step, optionally provide some background information about the task so users know what they're about to do and why.
 Continuing with the example, you might provide some best practices for creating memorable repository names.
 - Optionally, add a [code sample](https://developers.google.com/style/code-samples) or [screenshot](https://developers.google.com/style/images) after the explanatory text, depending on the type of how-to you're writing.
 Screenshots are a great way to show specific parts of the screen you are referring to in a step.
 Make sure your code samples work and are always up-to-date.
 - Remember to orient your users when walking them through each step.
 If they need to open a particular file or dialog box to complete the task, provide that information first.
-- Provide examples of sample output such as return data, and a message so that the users can validate whether they performed the step correctly or not.
-Continuing with the example, you might describe what happens after a user clicks the "Create repository" button.
+- Provide examples of sample output such as return data or a message so that the users can validate whether they performed the step correctly or not.
+For example, you might want to provide what a valid and expected result looks like on entering a command into a CLI.
 - Use plain language and define the terminology of any technical term next to it.
 - Include one action in a step.